wilsonliaows/docs/on-prem/profile.md

 ## Applying new configuration

-A running on-prem agent automatically applies any changes made to the configuration file.
+A running on-premise agent automatically applies any changes made to the configuration file.
 Changes to proxy server settings require you to restart the agent.

 ## Database connection profile
 Database connection profiles are located in the `database` section of `<INSTALL_HOME>/conf/config.yml`.